 Natalia and I spent a weekend in Vienna, and while it was our first trip to Austria we really fell in love with the city.
 Beautiful architecture, so many things to see and do and it also felt really safe walking around the city.And since we’re food bloggers, and love food, we, of course, wanted to try everything possible during our weekend spent in Vienna!
 So here’s a list of our food finds that we believe you also must try when you visit Vienna:

 TRAVEL MONEY CARD

-To make life easier, we ordered a prepaid Travel Money Card from the Post Office to be able to pay in shops, restaurants and bars during our trip in Vienna.
-Forget about carrying large amounts of money with you when travelling, just load your Travel Money Card with any amount that you want (£50-5000).
+To make life easier, we ordered a prepaid Travel Money Card from the Post Office to be able to pay in shops, restaurants, and bars during our trip to Vienna.
+Forget about carrying large amounts of money with you when traveling, just load your Travel Money Card with any amount that you want (£50-5000).

 There are 13 currencies to choose from, and you will receive your card in as little as 4-6 days.
 Our Travel Money Card saved us a lot of time and money as we did not have to look for currency exchange points to exchange ££’s to €€’s, we were also told that most currency exchange shops charged €10 service fee.
 Some shops and restaurants in Vienna did not accept cards, but we could easily withdraw some cash from any cash point we found in the city.

 The Post Office City Costs Barometer report went live this weekend with lots of interesting information on which European cities are the cheapest to visit.
 To find out more about how much does it cost to eat and drink in Vienna, and to take a look at the very insightful Post Office City Costs Barometer, follow this link.